norlab-ulaval/libpointmatcher/README.md

 Projects and Partners
 =====================

-If you are using libpointmatcher in your project and you would like to have it listed here, please contact [François Pomerleau](mailto:f.pomerleau@gmail.com) or [Stéphane Magnenat](http://stephane.magnenat.net).
+If you are using libpointmatcher in your project and you would like to have it listed here, please contact [François Pomerleau](mailto:f.pomerleau@gmail.com).

  * European Project [NIFTi](http://www.nifti.eu/) (FP7 ICT-247870): Search and rescue project in dynamic environments.
 Results: [video of multi-floor reconstruction](http://www.youtube.com/watch?v=lP5Mj-TGaiw) and [video of railyard reconstruction](http://www.youtube.com/watch?v=ygIvzWVfPYk).
 All results with real-time computation.
  * NASA Ames [Stereo Pipeline](http://ti.arc.nasa.gov/tech/asr/intelligent-robotics/ngt/stereo/): Planetary reconstruction from satellite observations.
 Results: used for Mars, Moon and Earth point clouds.